 A permanent protective handle cover may be ruined if exposed to high heat in the oven.
 A silicone holder enables you to use cookware with a bare metal handle in the oven.
 You can use the holder to transfer the hot pan from the stovetop to the oven and also before you take the pan out of the oven.

 A rubber holder is dishwasher-safe and easier to maintain than conventional handle holders or kitchen towels.
 Also, it can be easily cleaned by hand, but, make sure that you remove it from the pan before washing as the water can cause the handle to rust.

 One silicone handle cover can be used on multiple skillets.

 The thinner handle covers don’t provide sufficient protection from the heat if your pan is very hot or you grab the handle using a strong grip.
-If you do hold a very hot skillet for a long time, you will also need to use additional protection.
+If you do hold a very hot skillet for a long time, you will also need to use an additional protection.
 On the other hand, the thicker covers can be heavy, and the pan may tip over.

 If it is not the right size or doesn’t fit, it may be difficult to slide the holder onto a skillet handle and remove it.
 The handle may also slip around when you pick up the skillet.